 Redundancies and Early Retirements

-A number of redundancies and early retirements have been identified which were approved by Personnel Committee on 17 September 2012, 19 November 2012 and 25 February 2013.
-As these redundancies and early retirements were known as at 31st March 2013 a provision was set up to cover the costs.
+A number of redundancies and early retirements have been identified which were approved by Personnel Committee.
+As these redundancies and early retirements were known as at 31st March 2014 a provision was set up to cover the costs.